 Valley of the Ten Peaks: Larch Valley and Sentinel Pass

 The first 2 km is a steady ascent through thick forest.
 Through the forest, you can see a few glimpses of the beautiful Moraine Lake and the Ten Peaks.
 And as you make your way onward and upward through the forest, you will encounter switchbacks, switchbacks, and more switchbacks.
 Finally, after a very long trek through the forest, you come to a fork in the road at about 2.7km.
 We noticed a nice size bench right away and took our much-needed snack break.
-We then took the right to continue to Larch Valley and Sentinel Pass.
+We then took the right to continue to Larch Valley, Valley of the Ten Peaks and Sentinel Pass.

 The road gradually increased in elevation, and shortly, green spruce trees gave way to incredible golden larches, surrounded by majestic snow-capped, glaciated mountain peaks.
 Once you reach Larch Valley and the Valley of the Ten Peaks, all a sudden, miles of forests you laboured through is forgotten in seconds as you marvelled at the beautiful and vast valley opened up before you.
 If our goal was Larch Valley, we have made our destination, but for the best view of the Valley of Ten Peaks, we still have a bit of work ahead of us.
 So for a long while, we sat down on one of the many available seating areas and took in the grandeur of our surroundings.